Tripathi-Alok13/NeuronDash/README.md

 # NeuronDash

-NeuronDash is an AI-powered data diagnostics and interactive reporting dashboard platform.
-It helps users clean, analyze, visualize, and query datasets in real-time using modern, high-fidelity widgets and an integrated conversational LLM assistant.
+NeuronDash is an AI powered data diagnostics and interactive reporting dashboard platform.
+It helps users clean, analyze, visualize, and query datasets in realtime using modern, high fidelity widgets and an integrated conversational LLM assistant.

 ---

-## 🏗️ Repository Architecture
+##  Repository Architecture

 This is a monorepo containing both the frontend client and the backend server services: